RphWbr/visiannot/doc/source/install.rst

     $ python3 -m visiannot

 First, the configuration GUI will open, see chapter :ref:`configuration`.
 Then the ViSiAnnoT GUI will open, see chapter :ref:`userguide-visiannot`.

+In order to familiarize with **ViSiAnnoT**, an example of dataset is provided on `GitHub <https://github.com/RphWbr/visiannot-example>`_.
+You may download or clone this repository on your computer.